 Inner city dweller.
 Explorer.
 Writer.
 Leaf blower hater.
 Flâneuse.
 Neighbourhood enthusiast.
 Lover of all things urban.
 Tea snob.
 Shalom builder.

 Dr Armen Gakavian has mentored young leaders and men from disadvantaged backgrounds in Australia and Armenia.
 His PhD was in cultural identity and longing for place.
 He has lectured in sociology, politics, social change and leadership and has worked as a researcher for universities and NGOs in the areas of social inclusion, social policy, faith-based social services, community development and multiculturalism.
 Armen was a founding member of the Centre for Comparative Genocide Studies at Macquarie University, Sydney, and of various NGOs and initiatives including the Australian branch of Mission Armenia NGO and an Armenian-Turkish dialogue group.
 He pioneered the Ministry at the Margins for The Australian Navigators, in partnership with The Salvation Army in Ivanhoe Public Housing Estate in Sydney’s northwest.
-He is currently Coordinating Editor and Associate Director of Ethos: EA Centre for Christianity and Society and a consultant for Uniting Mission and Education.
+He was Coordinating Editor and Associate Director of Ethos: EA Centre for Christianity and Society.
+He is a board member of the Surry Hills Neighbourhood Centre and co-founder of At the Edges Publishing with Karina.

 As seen on ABC Compass, August 2019